Almond Oat Crust Fig Tart

 Fig Leaves

-I took several leaves and cut them and boiled them into a tea.
-I wanted to taste the essence of the leaf first.
+Wanting to taste the essence of the leaf, I took several leaves, cut them and boiled them into a tea.
 Coconut!

 Fish Roasted In Fig Leaves is what I made for a new television series airing in Summer of 2022 and for me, this is a winning recipe I will never forget!